England Football Online

 Thompson, Francis W. 24 2 October 1885 OL Cliftonville FAC 1 1

-There was one change to the original named line-up.
-John Murphy replaced Lacey on the right wing, the latter taking the place of Charlie O'Hagan, because of Aberdeen FC's involvement in the Scottish Cup.
+team changes: There was one change to the original named line-up.
+John Murphy replaced Lacey on the right wing, the latter taking the place of Charlie O'Hagan (Aberdeen FC, Scotland), because of his club's involvement in the Scottish Cup.

 2-3-5 Scott -